Please note: Professor Dey is no longer accepting students into her group.

-Research in our laboratory resides at the interface of chemistry and biology to understand the molecular mechanisms of metalloenzymes important for bioenergy conversion, human health and disease, or environmentally valuable.
-The focus is on applying a combination of enzymology, microbiology, molecular biology, and X-ray crystallographic technique to investigate the catalytic mechanisms of redox-active metalloenzymes.
-Our research is highly interdisciplinary, drawing from synthetic chemistry, protein biochemistry, biophysics, and microbial bioprocessing.
+Research in our laboratory resides at the interface of chemistry and biology to understand the molecular mechanisms of enzymes important for bioenergy conversion, human health and disease, or environmentally valuable.
+The focus is on applying a combination of enzymology, microbiology, molecular biology, and X-ray crystallographic techniques to investigate enzyme mechanism and regulation.
+Our research is highly interdisciplinary, drawing from synthetic chemistry, protein biochemistry, redox biochemistry, biophysics, and microbial bioprocessing.

 - Dey, M.; Li, X.; Kunz, R.C.; Ragsdale, S.W.
-Organometallic and Radical Intermediates in the Catalytic Mechanism of Methyl-Coenzyme M Reductase using the natural substrate methyl-coenzyme M and a Coenzyme B substrate analog.
-Biochemistry 2010, 28, 49, 10902-11.
+(2010) Organometallic and Radical Intermediates in the Catalytic Mechanism of Methyl-Coenzyme M Reductase using the natural substrate methyl-coenzyme M and a Coenzyme B substrate analog.
+Biochemistry, 28, 49, 10902-11.

 - Dey, M.; Li, X.; Zhou, Y.; Ragsdale, S.W.
 (2010) Evidence for Organometallic Intermediates in Bacterial Methane Formation Involving the Nickel Coenzyme F430.
 Met Ions Life Sci., 7, 71-110.